DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

 The [previous design](/manage-teacher-training-applications/setting-up-permissions-iteration-2) did not handle the situation where a user belongs to multiple organisations.

-If we show the user they're part of multiple organisations Then they'll understand what’s about to happen on the following screens
+If we show the user they’re part of multiple organisations Then they’ll understand what’s about to happen on the following screens

 ![Screenshot of ‘Set up permissions for your organisation’ page.](before-you-start.png)